TheQwertiest/foo_discord_rich/THIRD_PARTY_NOTICES.md

-Spider Monkey Panel uses third-party libraries or other resources that may be distributed under licenses different than the Spider Monkey Panel software.
+Discord Rich Presence Integration uses third-party libraries or other resources that may be distributed under licenses different than the Discord Rich Presence Integration software.

 The linked notices are provided for information only.